takahirom/obsidian-juggl-group-plugin/README.md

 npm run dev
 ```

+Open Settings > Community plugins > Juggl Group and enable the plugin.

 ## Recommended CSS

 Add the following styles to your Juggl custom CSS file (`.obsidian/plugins/juggl/graph.css`) to visually represent the hierarchy and hide redundant links.
 You can customize the colors and styles further.